-Domus Academy is a living and pulsating laboratory.
-It is an incubator of talents and a springboard for interdisciplinary adventures.
-And more than anything else, a boost for creative and satisfying careers.
+Domus Academy is a living laboratory.
+An incubator of talents and a springboard for interdisciplinary adventures.
+A place where stellar careers are launched.

 Alessandro Mendini, Andrea Branzi, Alessandro Guerriero, Valerio Castelli and Maria Grazia Mazzocchi are Domus Academy founders

-In December 2009 Domus Academy joined Laureate International Universities, an international network which includes more than 80 accredited campus-based and online universities in 29 countries throughout North America, Latin America, Europe, Northern Africa, Asia and the Middle East.
+In 2009, Domus Academy joined Laureate International Universities, an international network that includes more than 80 accredited campus-based and online universities in 29 countries throughout North America, Latin America, Europe, Northern Africa, Asia, and the Middle East.

 Head of Institute